Click on the course titles below to view general syllabi for Biology courses.

 BIOL 418 (3) Evolutionary Ecology

-Ecological adaptation and evolutionary processes in contemporary populations; natural selection, variation, optimization, foraging theory, coevolution, arms races; life history theory, the evolution of sex, sexual selection, evolution in managed populations.
+Ecological adaptation and evolutionary processes in contemporary populations; natural selection, variation, optimization, foraging theory, coevolution, arms races; life history theory, evolution of sex, sexual selection, evolution in managed populations.
 [2-2-0]

 Prerequisite: BIOL 336 and BIOL 230.